Material-Blazor/Material.Blazor/Material.Blazor/Components/DateTimeField/MBDateTimeField.md

 - Includes [MBTextField](xref:C.MBTextField) properties; plus
 - Minimum and maximum datetimess;
 - Can supress the default date
-- Applies [density subsystem](xref:A.Density) - note that filled text fields with denisty of -2 or less ignore labels by design within Material Theme.
+- Applies [density subsystem](xref:A.Density) - note that filled text fields with density of -2 or less ignore labels by design within Material Theme.
 - Renders Blazor validation messages in Material Theme's style. see the [Form Validation Article](xref:A.FormValidation).

 ## Caveats

 Note the use of multiple parameters that presume invariance during the life of this component.
+- DateOnly
 - MaxDate
 - MinDate
 - SuppressDefaultDate